Hiwr/hiwr_opencv_detector/README.md

 hiwr_opencv_detector
 ===============================================

 The hiwr\_opencv\_detector ROS package aims to detect object or faces.
-It uses a video stream in input, and a parameter file for each object to detect.
+It uses a video stream as an input, and a parameter file for each object to detect.
-It gives as a result a ROI, where the object is detected in the frame.
+It gives as a result a ROI (Region Of Interest), where the object is detected in the frame.

 Contributing